aluchs/DATA146/Project 1.md

 # Project 1.5

 This project involves 3 simple questions on manipulating pandas dataframes.
 Below I have added each question and my solutions to each of them.
 First, we must import pandas and create a path to our dataset so that it can be imported.
+We will also use .head() to ensure that our data imported correctly.

 ```
 import pandas as pd